What is an SPF rating?

 It’s not safe to rely on sunscreens alone to prevent melanoma, which is now the 10th most common type of cancer in the U.S. Most dermatologists feel that it takes over 20 years for melanoma to develop.
 Those with this cancer today had to have been exposed to the sun's damage two decades ago before effective sunscreens had been developed.
 Dr. Ceilley, former president of the American Academy of Dermatology, states, “Sun protection should begin in childhood and continue throughout life.
 Overwhelming evidence supports the beneficial effect of sunscreen usage, not only in preventing painful sunburn, but also in preventing photoaging and skin cancer, including melanoma.”

 Can sun damage be reversed?

-We are told that some of it can be if, and only if, the skin is always protected from the sun.
-The excellent skin care products on the market today can substantially aid the skin in reversing sun damage.
-But they do no good if they aren't combined with sun protection.
-Months of hard work can be undone in one morning working in the garden with no sunscreen, hat or gloves on.
+Yes, it can be but only if the skin is always protected from the sun.
+There are many excellent skin care products on the market today that can substantially aid the skin in reversing sun damage.
+But they do little good if they aren't combined with sun protection – so remember to wear your sunscreen, and a hat!

 What are some of the effects of sun exposure?

 Lines, wrinkles and sagging are the direct result of sun damage to the underlying collagen and elastin fibers.
-Hyperpigmentation can be caused or exacerbated by sun irritation to the melanocytes, which in turn causes over-production of melanin, which is in fact the body's attempt to protect itself.
-Add in hypopigmented macules, telangiectasias and raised, roughed precancerous actinic keratoses and the result of tanning is not pretty.
+Hyperpigmentation can be caused or exacerbated by sun irritation to the melanocytes (the pigment producing cells), which in turn causes overproduction of melanin, which is in fact the body’s attempt to protect itself.
+Add in hypopigmented macules, telangiectasias and raised, rough precancerous actinic keratoses (the most common skin precancers) and the result of tanning is not pretty.